dcos/prometheus-alert-rules/README.md

 Alerts should be configured at two severity levels, warning and critical:

-- **Warning** should be used for alerts which will be read by a human, but are not require immediate action.
+- **Warning** should be used for alerts which will be read by a human, but do not require immediate action.
 They would, for example, trigger an email notification.

 - **Critical** should be used for alerts which will immediately interrupt a human.